Chanchal-D/ai-agents-for-beginners/05-agentic-rag/README.md

 ## Owning the Reasoning Process

 The distinguishing quality that makes a system “agentic” is its ability to own its reasoning process.
-Traditional RAG implementations often depend on humans pre-defining a path for the model: a chain-of-thought that outlines what to retrieve and when.
+Traditional RAG implementations often depend on humans pre-defining a path for the model: a chain of thought that outlines what to retrieve and when.
 But when a system is truly agentic, it internally decides how to approach the problem.
 It’s not just executing a script; it’s autonomously determining the sequence of steps based on the quality of the information it finds.
 For example, if it’s asked to create a product launch strategy, it doesn’t rely solely on a prompt that spells out the entire research and decision-making workflow.
 Instead, the agentic model independently decides to: